World Chess Championship 1935: Results

+Games

-Game 1: Alekhine-Euwe, 1-0
+Game 1: Alekhine–Euwe, 1–0

 The first game of the match was won by Alekhine in 30 moves.
 The defending champion began the game with his Queen's Pawn, and Euwe chose the Slav Defense in response.
 Inaccurate play by Euwe (most notably 17...Qa5?, allowing the active continuation 18.Nd4 Bc8 19.b4!, a temporary pawn sacrifice which, if accepted, would have granted Alekhine significant activity) gave Alekhine a sizeable edge in view of Euwe's awkward piece placement and Alekhine's extra queenside space.
 24...Qa5? allowed Alekhine to make a favourable piece exchange, leaving Euwe with a passive bishop restricted by its own pawns against Alekhine's excellently placed knight on f5.
 Euwe found himself powerless to prevent Alekhine's pieces from reaching their optimal squares, eventually culminating in the final blow 29.Nh6+!, where 29...gxh6 would have allowed 30.Qxh7#.
 This left only 29...Kh8, but after 30.Qxc5 Euwe resigned, as the aversion of immediate mate can only be achieved through decisive surrendering of material.
 For example, 30...Re8 allows 31.Qd5 or 31.Qc4, threatening a smothered mate with 32.Qg8+ Rxg8 33.Nf7#.
 31...gxh6 prevents this, but enables 32.Qf7, when mate on h7 or g7 is indefensible.